GlobalFishingWatch/frontend/README.md

 ## Docker Compose

-To replicate the prod environment where the apps run on a path (not the root) and with https we use a `nginx-proxy` that runs on SSL and maps all the incoming request to its corresponding app.
+To replicate the prod environment where the apps run on a path (not the root) and with https we use a nginx proxy that runs on SSL and maps all the incoming request to its corresponding app.

 ### Setup